talgalili/heatmaply/README.md

 # make sure you have Rtools installed first! if not, then run:
 #install.packages('installr'); install.Rtools()

-devtools::install_github("ropensci/plotly") # you will need the latest version of plotly devtools::install_github('talgalili/heatmaply')
+devtools::install_github("ropensci/plotly") # you will probably benefit from the latest version of plotly devtools::install_github('talgalili/heatmaply')
 ```